-If our loved one or someone significant to us died and did not tell us they were ill or did not pursue the help or support they needed, we may feel frustration/anger/resentment towards them.
-If we had an estranged relationship, we may be sad grieving the loss and at the same time angry that the relationship was not what it could have or should have been.
+If someone significant to us died and did not tell us they were ill or did not pursue help or support, we may feel frustration, anger, or resentment towards them.
+If we had an estranged relationship, we may be sad and at the same time angry that the relationship was not what it could have been.

 We may have a hard time connecting with others who may not understand the complicated feelings we are experiencing.
 We may feel as if we are alone.

-Grief can be present in so many parts of our lives and is not always associated with death.
+Also, grief can be present in so many parts of our lives and is not always associated with death.
 We may experience grief through the loss of relationships, roles, or places.
 We may grieve dreams we had that have not yet or cannot now come true.
+Sometimes the co-existence of grief can make the experience of bereavement even more complex.

-If you are supporting a child who has experienced a sudden or traumatic loss, here are some ways I have found helpful in processing their feelings of grief:
+If you are supporting a child who has experienced a sudden or traumatic loss, here are some ways that may be helpful in processing their experience of grief:

 - Normalize and empathize with their complicated and conflicting feelings.